peteroupc/peteroupc.github.io/random.md

 Examples of nondeterministic sources are&mdash;

 - disk access timings,
-- timings of keystrokes and other input device interactions,
+- timings of keystrokes and/or other input device interactions,
 - thermal noise,
 - the output generated with A. Seznec's technique called hardware volatile entropy gathering and expansion (HAVEGE), provided a high-resolution counter is available, and
 - differences between two high-resolution counter values taken in quick succession (such as in S. M&uuml;ller's "Jitter RNG").